What's Happening & When

 - Ask people to sponsor you by donating money to 826DC via your fundraising page.

-- Come to practice–the weekly check-in/happy hours, at Colony Club
+- Come to practice at the weekly check-in/happy hours

-- Compete at the MAIN EVENT on Sunday, April 15 at Pearl Street Warehouse
+- Compete at the MAIN EVENT on Sunday, April 7th at SPIN DC

 Who should I ask for money?